diatomzone/diatomzone.github.io/collections/_articlesdir/thoughts-n-reviews/y0-rec.md

 - YAKUZA 0 AUUGUJKDJFGUGUGFGFJ
   - quality georg: the average yakuza game's writing is quite bad, yakuza 0 is an outlier and should not be counted
-  - has my "masterpiece" seal of approval
+  - not as polished as my other fave y7, but has my "masterpiece" seal of approval nonetheless

 ## why start here?